 🎯 What Is the Pipeline Module?

-The Pipeline Module allows you to design, monitor, and adjust your business processes with ease.
+The Pipeline Module allows you to design, monitor, and adjust your business processes with ease. 🔗 The Concept of a Pipeline A pipeline is a full sequence of steps or phases representing a business process.
+For example:- A sales pipeline: “Sales Process”

 - A project pipeline: “Project Delivery”